A Cruelty-Free Skincare Routine that Makes a Noticeable Difference

 Here’s an excellent glycerin soap, by Clearly Natural ($1.39/4 oz bar).
 Don’t expect it to foam, it doesn’t, but it does rinse well and it’s not at all drying.

-- TruSkin 20% Vitamin C serum with hyaluronic acid and vitamin E (mine is so affordable I can use it PM and AM) – I take special care to make certain to apply it to my entire face with extra attention to any hyperpigmentation and lines close to my eyes and around my mouth.
+- TruSkin 20% Vitamin C serum with hyaluronic acid and vitamin E (This one is so affordable I can use it PM and AM) – I take special care to make certain to apply it to my entire face with extra attention to any hyperpigmentation and lines close to my eyes and around my mouth.
 Give the serum a good minute to soak in before the next step.
 I have a separate post just about Vitamin C serum, this one in particular.

 - Pura D’or Pro-Organic 100% Rosehip Seed Oil – Since using it, I’ve noticed how extra hydrated my skin is, and the lines are softer.
 It does not leave anything oily.
 On the contrary, my skin absorbs it very quickly.